jlozanb/A-B-Testing-Experiment-Analysis/README.md

   (`data/fee_transparency_ab_test_data.csv`)
 - Load and inspect the data, checking for data quality issues
 - Check the sample split for Sample Ratio Mismatch
-- Compute the topline (aggregate) completion rate and run the primary hypothesis test
+- Calculate the overall completion rate and run the main hypothesis test
-- Break the result down by transfer size and re-run the test within each segment
+- Break the result down by transfer size and run the test again for each segment
-- Analyze the guardrail metrics (satisfaction, 30-day repeat rate)
+- Look at the guardrail metrics (satisfaction, 30 day repeat rate)
-- Summarize the result into a business recommendation, including what it would take to capture the upside without the small-transfer cost
+- Turn the results into a business recommendation, including what it would take to keep the benefits without the small transfer cost

 ## Results

-- **Topline:** 78.9% (control) vs 79.6% (treatment), not statistically
+- **Overall result:** 78.9% (control) vs 79.6% (treatment), not
-  significant (p = 0.24) — taken alone, this would say "no effect"
+  statistically significant (p = 0.24).
+If you only look at this number, you would say the treatment made no difference.
-- **Segmented by transfer size:** small transfers drop by 3.9 pp with transparency (statistically significant), large transfers gain 5.3 pp (statistically significant) — the topline number was hiding two real, opposite effects
+- **By transfer size:** small transfers drop by 3.9 percentage points with the transparency treatment (statistically significant), large transfers gain 5.3 percentage points (also statistically significant).
+  The overall number was hiding these two opposite effects.
-- **Guardrail metrics:** satisfaction and 30-day repeat rate both improve clearly with transparency, regardless of transfer size
+- **Guardrail metrics:** both satisfaction and 30 day repeat rate improve clearly with the transparency treatment, for both small and large transfers.
-- **Recommendation:** ship the transparency treatment, but treat the small-transfer drop-off as a real cost worth a follow-up experiment (e.g. a lighter breakdown for small transfers), and monitor by segment after launch rather than only on the aggregate number
+- **Recommendation:** launch the transparency treatment, but treat the drop in small transfers as a real cost that deserves a follow up test (for example, a lighter version of the breakdown for small transfers).
+  Keep monitoring results by segment after launch, not only the overall number.

   ![Completion rate by segment](images/segment_reversal.png)
   ![Satisfaction distribution](images/satisfaction_distribution.png)

 ## Project Purpose

-The objective of this project was to demonstrate a level of A/B test analysis that goes past reading a single p-value: checking experiment validity first, understanding when and why to pre-register a segment split instead of hunting for one after the fact, and using guardrail metrics to catch cases where the primary metric alone would lead to the wrong decision.
+The goal of this project was to show A/B test analysis that goes beyond just reading one p value.
+This means checking if the experiment is valid first, understanding why you should decide a segment split in advance instead of looking for one after seeing the data, and using guardrail metrics to catch cases where the primary metric alone would lead to the wrong decision.

 ## Repository Contents
 ```
 ├── data